Structure in Deep Reinforcement Learning: A Survey and Open Problems

-\paragraph{Task-Specific Architectures and Algorithms.} Structural information can guide the development of novel architectures.
-With a better understanding of how different architectures and algorithms incorporate structural information, practitioners can more effectively adapt existing methods or contribute to designing novel solutions tailored to their specific tasks.
+\paragraph{Task-Specific Architectures and Algorithms.} With a better understanding of how different architectures and algorithms incorporate structural information, practitioners can more effectively adapt existing methods or contribute to designing novel solutions tailored to their specific tasks.
 For example, Action Branching architectures might provide modular functionality in downstream tasks, especially suited for multi-task settings.
 On the other hand, representation bottlenecks might suit settings that deviate from each other by small changes in contextual features.

-\paragraph{Improved Fine-Tuning and Transfer Learning.} By understanding how to decompose tasks and incorporate structural information, foundational models can be fine-tuned more effectively for specific tasks or transferred to new tasks.
-The understanding of decompositions could guide how to structure the fine-tuning process or how to adapt the foundational model to a new task.
-By understanding how to incorporate structural information during fine-tuning, they can potentially achieve improved performance. \paragraph{Benchmarking and Evaluation.} By understanding the spectrum of decomposability and how various methods incorporate structure, we can create better benchmarks and evaluation protocols for foundational models.
-For instance, we can evaluate how well foundational models handle tasks of different decompositions and patterns of fine-tuning.
+\paragraph{Improved Fine-Tuning and Transfer Learning.} By understanding how to decompose tasks and incorporate structural information, foundation models can be fine-tuned more effectively for specific tasks.
+Understanding decompositions could guide how to structure the fine-tuning process or adapt the model to a new task.

+\paragraph{Benchmarking and Evaluation.} Problems with varying levels of decomposition might have specific benchmarking requirements.
+By accounting for these attributes, we can build better benchmarks and evaluation protocols for methods that utilize foundation models.
 Researchers can use this framework to design better evaluation protocols and benchmarks for foundational models.
 For practitioners, such benchmarks and evaluation protocols can guide the selection of models and algorithms for their specific tasks.